Leadership in Inclusive Teaching (formerly Mentors-in-Teaching)

 The Leadership in Inclusive Teaching (LIT) Program empowers graduate students to advance inclusive teaching practices in their departments or programs.

-Leadership in Inclusive Teaching (LIT) Fellows receive a stipend to lead a program in inclusive teaching development in their department or program.
+Leadership in Inclusive Teaching Fellows receive pay to lead a program in inclusive teaching development in their department or program.

-The primary mission of the MinT program is to equip Fellows with the skills, resources, and knowledge necessary to be most effective to their departments.
+The LIT program works to equip Fellows with the skills, resources, and knowledge necessary to be most effective to their departments.

 LIT Fellows support TAs in many different ways, focusing on the particular needs of the TAs within their departments.
-This includes:
+This work could include:

 - Organizing department TA orientations or other inclusive teaching training